-Lebanon In mid-2015, the Government announced its \$600m plan to provide fibre in target areas across the country and LTE mobile broadband in many areas by 2020.
-A total of 15,000 commercial, banking, financial and economic institutions will be connected to a direct fibre network in the first phase (by end 2017).
-Then households and businesses will be passed by FTTH in second and third phases passing 260,000 households in phase 2 then a further 275,000 households 2019-2022.
+Back in mid-2015, the Government had announced its \$600m plan to provide fibre in target areas across the country and LTE mobile broadband in many areas by 2020.
+A total of 15,000 commercial, banking, financial and economic institutions were to be connected to a direct fibre network in the first phase (by end 2017).

-Libya No known NBN policy.

-Morocco There was a wide ranging initiative known as Digital Morocco 2013 which included extension of broadband availability but we are not aware of any fibre-lead NBN policy.
-Implementation of copper local loop unbundling have been repeatedly delayed.
+- Libya No known NBN policy. - Morocco There was a wide-ranging initiative known as Digital Morocco 2013 which included extension of broadband availability, but we are not aware of any fibre-lead NBN policy.

-In July 2014 Maroc Telecom was authorised by the Autorite de Regulation de la Poste et des Telecoms (ARPT) to provide commercial fibre-to-the-home (FTTH) services but no firm plans have been announced.
+In July 2014 Maroc Telecom was authorised by the Autorite de Regulation de la Poste et des Telecoms (ARPT) to provide commercial fibre-to-the-home (FTTH) services.
+In 2016 the press reported that FTTH is now present (with 65k homes passed) in every major city following two trials in selected districts of Casablanca and Rabat.
+In June 2016 it was reported that the incumbent offers two fibre broadband products: unlimited 50Mbps for MAD600 (USD61) per month and 100Mbps for MAD1,000..